-Jennifer supports, guides, and creates practical solutions catered to her partners across the world through the convergence of custom-tailored research, real-world experience, and the power of thinking big.
+Dr. Stoll supports, guides, and creates practical solutions catered to her partners across the world through the convergence of custom-tailored research, real-world experience, and the power of thinking big.
 Using an economic development lens, she helps her clients define the often-intangible benefits of sports events and tourism to create long-term success and sustainability.

 * Suma Cum Laude graduate designation

 Blake Price, PhD assists Stoll Strategies with a variety of research initiatives.
 Hailing from the great state of Texas, Blake received his Bachelor’s (Sport and Exercise Sciences) and Master’s (Sport Management) degrees from West Texas A&M University.
-After a short stint as a high school teacher and coach, he returned to WT in 2013 as a faculty member within the Department of Sport and Exercise Sciences.
+After a short stint as a high school teacher and coach, he returned to his alma mater in 2013 as a faculty member within the Department of Sport and Exercise Sciences.
 A few years later, he chose to pursue a doctoral degree at Troy University where he first began working with Dr. Stoll.
 Price received his PhD in Sport Management with an emphasis in Sport Administration from Troy University in 2020.

 In his free time, Blake enjoys being outdoors, whether it is on the golf course, hunting, or working cattle on the family farm.
-An avid sports fan, he attends numerous sporting events on the campus of West Texas A&M University and also serves as a volunteer track and field official for various local high school track meets.
+An avid sports fan, he attends numerous sporting events on the campus of West Texas A&M University and serves as a volunteer track and field official for various local high school track meets.

 Zack Vosen, PhD joined the Stoll Strategies team in the fall of 2021, assisting with a variety of research projects to date.
 A native of Starkville, Mississippi, Vosen received his B.S. in Sport Pedagogy and M.S. in Sport Administration from Mississippi State University.
 Following an internship with Tuscaloosa Tourism and Sports Commission, Zack was hired in 2013 as full-time faculty in the Department of Kinesiology at Mississippi College, a private university in Clinton, MS. In the years following, Vosen was accepted to the Sport Administration doctoral program at Troy University, and a bond was quickly forged with the future Drs.
 Stoll and Price.
 Vosen completed his dissertation centering upon collegiate athletic directors and graduated from the program with an emphasis in Athletic Administration in 2021.

-Zack’s research interests span the sport business spectrum, from event and facility management, sport law, and sport ethics to sport tourism.
+Dr. Vosen’s research interests span the sport business spectrum, from event and facility management, sport law, and sport ethics to sport tourism.
 Zack has held memberships in several professional and scholastic organizations including the North American Society for Sport Management, the Commission on Sport Management Accreditation, and Phi Epsilon Kappa.